SovereignCloudStack/website/_i18n/en/_posts/blog/2024-05-13-cost-of-making-an-openstack-cluster-scs-compliant.md

 ## Required standards

-TODO: explain scopes

-As it was already explained above, the main effort leading to this post was focused on the IaaS standards, mainly because it was clearer which standards needed to be applied from the *SCS Compatible IaaS* scope (we switched from v3 to v4 during this work since the versions changed midway through).
-While it is true that all *stable* standards theoretically need to be complied to, some of them don't have tests yet and/or are not featured in the "Compatible" label, and are therefore not checked yet.
+As it was already explained above, the main effort leading to this post was focused on the IaaS standards, mainly because it was clearer which standards needed to be applied from the *SCS Compatible IaaS* scope.
+This is a certification scope, which combines multiple SCS standards to provide a common ground for certification of a CSP.
+These scopes can have multiple versions, which move forward with updated and/or new standards.
+Older scopes deprecate after some time, which gives CSPs time to update, but also keep the technology moving forward.
+While it is true that all *stable* standards theoretically need to be complied to, some of them don't have tests yet and/or are not featured in a scope, and are therefore not checked by most CSPs yet.

 The standards relevant for IaaS, and therefore our OpenStack deployment, can be found under the numbers "SCS-0100-vX" and counting in the [Standards repository](https://github.com/SovereignCloudStack/standards).